 This post is a summary of the various free, and almost free, options for you to get out on the waters of NYC.
-If you are considering taking New York boat tours, but are hesitant about the cost of a harbor cruise, then this post is for you.
 Though none of these options are “official” boat tours, each offers guests incredible views of the New York skyline, Statue of Liberty, Governors Island, and more.
-And if you are looking for other ways to save during your trip to NYC, then check out our extensive budget guide to visiting New York and our definitive guide to free (and almost free) things to do in the city.

 This ferry service runs from Wall Street Terminal to Red Hook in Brooklyn.
 It’s free on weekends and $5 on weekdays.
 If you make at least a $10 purchase at IKEA (lunch?), then your weekday ride is free.
 It’s a great way to get to Red Hook Brooklyn and back without taking the subway.

 Okay, so this option is definitely not a boat tour… but, it’s an awesome idea and it’s free!

 The Downtown Boathouse, one of the organizations that run the kayak rides is an all-volunteer organization.
 Donations are accepted.
 They have four locations: Pier 26, Governors Island, Pier 40 and Pier 96.

 Perfect for a more adventurous soul, Village Community Boathouse offers guests the chance to participate in completely free community rowing sessions after dusk from April – November.